Hello Cardano CourseLessons1. Hello World

 console.log("Your wallet address is:", address);

-• networkId to specify the network, 0 for preprod testnet
+• networkId: Specify the network, 0 for preprod testnet.

-• key to specify the key type and mnemonic phrases
+• key: Specify the key type and mnemonic phrases.

 Run the code

-Here is the source code, you can create a new file mnemonic.ts and copy the code into it:
+Here is the source code.
+Create a new file mnemonic.ts and copy the code into it:

 import { MeshWallet } from "@meshsdk/core";